Teach-In:n. A series of lectures and discussions on a subject of public interest.

 Ultimately, this interest and activism led to the creation of the U.S. Environmental Protection Agency and landmark legislation, such as the Clean Air Act, Clean Water Act and Endangered Species Act.
 The process inspired people around the world to adopt similar legislation and institutional arrangements.

-For Earth Day’s 50th anniversary in 2020, Earth Day Network returns to teach-ins.
+Throughout 2020, Earth Day Network returns to teach-ins.
 We’re calling on people around the world to take part in the 2020 Global Teach-In, with the goal of reaching more than 500 million students and community members worldwide.

 Our resources will help you organize your own environmental teach-in in your local community: schools, libraries, houses of worship, community centers, parks.
 Reach out to your neighbors.
 Register your event.
 Tell the press.